 How long should I retain SCR records?

-DfE guidance: retain SCR records for the duration of employment plus a defined period after (typically 6 years post-leaving for safeguarding-relevant records).
-Treegarden retains automatically per configured retention policy.
+DfE guidance requires SCR records to be retained for the duration of employment plus a defined period after leaving, with the exact minimum determined by your school's records retention schedule and the DfE record-keeping guidance for academies.
+Treegarden retains automatically per your configured retention policy.

 Can supply teachers and bank staff use the same KCSIE workflow?